AssetSync/asset_sync/README.md

 If you need more control over configuration you will want to use a **custom rails initializer**.

-Configuration using a **YAML** file (a common strategy for Capistrano deployments) is also suppored.
+Configuration using a **YAML** file (a common strategy for Capistrano deployments) is also supported.

 The recommend way to configure **asset_sync** is by using **environment variables** however it's up to you, it will work fine if you hard code them too.
 The main reason is that then your access keys are not checked into version control.